Tulle massacre: 2nd SS Panzer Division

 to prepare to depart for the Western Front.
 They were to respond to the purported landing of 18,000 Allied soldiers supported by light armored vehicles and tanks.

 Historically, there have been several theories for the reason behind the 2nd Panzer Division's role in the massacres.
-According to Peter Lieb, these were the division's heavy belief in the ideology of National Socialism, their battle experience on the Eastern Front, that they saw themselves as an elite military unit, and that they had already participated in engagements with the French Resistance.
+According to Peter Lieb, these were the division's belief in the ideology of national socialism, their battle experience on the Eastern Front, that they saw themselves as an elite military unit, and that they had already participated in engagements with the French Resistance.

 After the Normandy Landings, the 2nd Panzer Division received orders to position themselves in the region between Tulle and Limoges to suppress the Maquis, who, in coordination with the Allied invasion, were intensifying their insurgency against German interests and forces.
 It was the personal wish of Hitler that the division confront the Maquis in the face of their escalation.

 The order to engage the partisans was known as the Sperrle Ordinance, after the Deputy High Commander of the Western Front.
 By those orders, the division was to immediately attack the "terrorists" at any opportunity and that if any civilians were killed, it would be regrettable, but would be the responsibility of the "terrorists" and not their own.
 The orders also called for the area to be secured along with all inhabitants, and that any house used by the resistance or its supporters, regardless of its owner, was to be burned.
 The orders of the commander of the division mentioned certain precise tactics: "The resistance must be wiped out by outflanking them."
-On 5 June 1944, SS General Lammerding approved the use of repressive measures implemented in Eastern Europe in the suppression of the Maquis.
+On 5 June 1944, SS general Lammerding approved the use of repressive measures implemented in Eastern Europe in the suppression of the Maquis.
 His program included provisions such as use of counter-propaganda and discrimination, and other actions intended to "turn the public against the terrorists."
 It approved mass arrests, occupation of important localities, and the commandeering of vehicles.
-Notably, it also read that "For every German wounded or killed, we will kill ten terrorists."
+It also read that "For every German wounded or killed, we will kill ten terrorists."
 The order's overarching goal was to separate the resistance fighters from the rest of French citizens and turn the public against them.

-Between early May and 9 June, the division, particularly the regiment Der Führer conducted a widespread search for supporters of the resistance as well as several anti-partisan operations.
+Between early May and 9 June, the division, particularly the regiment Der Führer, conducted a widespread search for supporters of the resistance as well as several anti-partisan operations.
 During these operations, sixty partisans were killed and twenty were deported to labor camps.
 An estimated one hundred civilians were killed in a variety of circumstances, while hundreds of houses were burned.